brikis98/yevgeniy-brikman-homepage/_posts/2020-05-20-mrs-dalloway.md

 ## The good

 * Unique writing style that, at times, truly feels like listening to someone's thoughts and feelings, and at times, like a magical camera that can float down the road, in and out of people's minds, in and out of shops and apartments, and in and out of time.
-Such an odd combination of prose that sometimes flows and sometimes jumps around; sometimes follows a clear trajectory and sometimes¬†is random; sometimes is beautiful and powerful and sometimes silly and self-contradictory.
+Such an odd combination of prose that sometimes flows and sometimes jumps around; sometimes follows a clear trajectory and sometimes is random; sometimes is beautiful and powerful and sometimes silly and self-contradictory.
 I've never read anything quite like it.
 * An interesting look at the world after WWI.

 ## The not so good